Scaling can lead to compositional generalization: Scaling can lead to compositional generalization

 \subsection{Scaling the number of compositional tasks leads to compositional generalization}

 To investigate the main question of how scale affects compositional generalization, we will vary both data and model size.
 The former can be accomplished along two different dimensions: We can vary the total number of tasks in the compositional task family by changing both the number of modules $M$ and the number of components $K$, and we can vary the fraction of distinct tasks that are held-out from training.
 Since the number of possible tasks grows exponentially, $\mathcal{O}(M^K)$, the compositional task families we consider can easily contain a very large number of distinct tasks.
 The top-left of Figure~\ref{fig:scaling} shows that as we scale the number of tasks, compositional generalization improves.
 Notably, the required number of training tasks to achieve compositional generalization grows more slowly than the total number of tasks as shown on the top-right of Figure~\ref{fig:scaling}.
 This implies that compositional generalization with a sub-exponential number of tasks, as in Definition~\ref{def:compositional-generalization}, is indeed achievable at scale.
-In Appendix~\ref{appsec:additional-results}, we further demonstrate that this scaling relationship is even more favorable for transformers.
+In Appendix~\ref{appsec:additional-results}, we further demonstrate that this scaling relationship is even more favorable for transformers and similarly holds for the compositional preference task family as well as a hyperteacher with a deep target network.

 In addition to scaling the data, we would like to understand how scaling model size affects compositional generalization.
 Shown at the bottom of Figure~\ref{fig:scaling}, we vary both the number of hidden layers and the size of the hidden layers for various possible task encodings $\varphi(\bm{z}, r)$ (more details on the task encodings will follow in Section~\ref{sec:task-encoding-results}).
 We find that, given sufficient data, increasing model size consistently improves compositional generalization.
 This is noteworthy, given that increasing model size in principle increases the capacity to memorize training tasks without capturing the underlying compositional structure required for compositional generalization.
 As we will argue in the following however, these results can be interpreted as evidence that deep neural networks tend to prefer solutions of low algorithmic complexity \citep{wilson_deep_2025}.